-June 29, 2020
+June 20, 2022

-Dear Fellow Kentuckians:
+Dear Kentuckians:

-Enclosed is the 2020 Guide to the Kentucky Open Records and Open Meetings Acts.
-I hope this updated guide is useful to citizens navigating the Acts and public officials who strive to comply with them.
+We are pleased to issue the 2022 Guide to the Kentucky Open Records and Open Meetings Acts (the Acts).
+This updated guide exists to assist citizens and public agencies in navigating the statutory requirements of the Acts.